 According to a study done by The Ladders, a job-matching service that uses a heat map to record the amount of time recruiters look at resumes, hiring managers only spend six seconds reviewing an application.
 Six.
 Seconds.

-That being said, you want put your most important and relevant work experiences on the first page of your resume.
+In other words, if you want to get a marketing internship, you want put your most important and relevant work experiences on the first page of your resume.

 So, although dog-sitting in sixth grade taught you responsibility and illustrates your trustworthiness, it probably won’t catch the hiring manager’s attention.